andreasabel/inCode/entry/id/4.md

 You just graduated with your bachelor's degree in Physics.
 You know all about the laws governing force, gravity, water, pressure, potential energy, friction, turbulence, hamster physiology ... all of that stuff.
-You memorized all of the equations, because that's what Physics is all about, right?\[^itsnot\]
+You memorized all of the equations, because that's what Physics is all about, right?[^1]

-So, you whip out your precious equations (which you hold to be worth at least the $200,000 you spent to learn them).
+So, you whip out your precious equations (which you hold to be worth at least the \$200,000 you spent to learn them).
 Sure enough, you have enough equations in your tool belt to describe and model the physical system almost perfectly.
 There are some constants you need to figure out --- the friction in the shaft, for example, or the width of your pipes --- and after that, given the weight of the load, the water pressure per degree of knob twist (which may change depending on the day), the desired height, the ambient room temperature, the heat of the elevator shaft, the temperature inside the pipes, the current air pressure, the humidity, the state of the lubrication in the shaft ... you can predict exactly how much you need to twist that water knob.

 You write a little program on your TI-89 to calculate the right amount of twist for all of those parameters, and you are good to go!